Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 1. Current regulation:
     - Plant input: Voltage command
     - Plant output: Current
-    - Physical limitation: The realistic output voltage is restricted by the capability of the DC power supply
+    - Physical limitation: The realistic command voltage to the plant is restricted by the capability of the DC power supply

 2. Speed control:
     - Plant input: $q$-axis current command